 There are changes happening fast in Louisiana, and New Orleans by default!
 Recreational Marijuana is still illegal there, but, the governor recently signed into law their first medical marijuana bill, making the state the 25th in the nation — and FIRST in the South — to adopt a functional medical marijuana program.
 While this isn’t full legalization like we’ve seen in our home states of Colorado and California, it is a step in the right direction.
+One day we hope there will be dispensaries in the city, as well as all of the goodies like flower, extracts, and maybe even cannabis beverages on the streets of New Orleans.
 Until then, here’s some basic info about cannabis laws in New Orleans, and be sure to check out our friends at www.bigeasymagazine.com for more detailed information about smoking weed in New Orleans, as well as general culture and entertainment news from the city.

 (Image Via: Reddit User Alcoheroic)

 Under Louisiana law, Marijuana is still a schedule I(C) hallucinogenic substance, meaning that possession of 14 grams or less will cost you $300 and/or up to 15 days in jail.
-Possessing larger amounts can mean even more serious penalties, so be careful.
+Like the rest of the country, products that don’t contain THC (like CBD or terpenes) are legal, but possessing larger amounts can mean even more serious penalties, so be careful.